Club Recognition Process

 - Inclusion in the annual club fair

-- Access to the staff, resources, and services of the Department of Student Activities & Leadership Development
+- Access to the staff, resources, and services of the Department of Student Activities and Leadership Development

 - General coverage provided under institutional insurance